smart-edge-open/specs/doc/openness_howto.md

 This is a sample setup for Downstream setup (EPC/IP Downstream).
 This is downstream node in this example will behave like Application connected to the PDN gateway or IP gateway.
 For the purpose of testing OpenVINO App in the IP domain.
 You need to connect a server and assign an IP to an interface connected to the Edge Node Downstream.
 The IP assigned IP address must be as follows - 192.168.200.2.

 > Note: Do not Ping/send traffic from downstream to the Application on the edge node.
-This is because ping/sending traffic will add a learning entry into the NTS dataplane.
-If this is done by mistake then NTS Dataplane has to be restarted and the Traffic policy needs to be re-configured.
+This is because ping/sending traffic will add a learning entry into the NTS data plane.
+If this is done by mistake then NTS Data plane has to be restarted and the Traffic policy needs to be re-configured.

 ### 9 OpenVINO Client Simulator Setup